zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 Due to the fact that Skype doesn't have any public contacts for vulnerability reports, I have tried to write on the forum:  [community.skype.com/t5/Security-Privacy-Trust-and/Vulnerability-allows-to-permanently-delete-any-skype-account-by/td-p/4222445](https://community.skype.com/t5/Security-Privacy-Trust-and/Vulnerability-allows-to-permanently-delete-any-skype-account-by/td-p/4222445)
 There was no reaction, but there emerged other victims of this attack.

-With the help of my friends I was able to contact directly with Microsoft employees.
+With the help of my friends, I was able to contact directly with Microsoft employees.
 I reported them all details about the vulnerability, attached screenshots and code listings.
 I was then assured that an internal investigation was started.
 That is Microsoft - a serious company.

-However next moth other victims of the same vulnerability contacted me again.
+However, next moth other victims of the same vulnerability contacted me again.
 Microsoft employees reported that investigation hasn't been finished yet.

 I have tried to report to **secure@microsoft.com**.
 It is special email for prompt reaction on critical vulnerabilities.
 It guarantees 24 hours reply.
-In the report I explain all the details of account deletion with attached screenshots.
+In the report, I explain all the details of account deletion with attached screenshots.

 The answer of Microsoft Security Response Center:
 ![skype Microsoft Security Response Center](https://habrastorage.org/getpro/habr/post_images/f3d/4ae/d26/f3d4aed268ea20caf35fe040da0a4806.png)

 I kept asking about Microsoft internal investigation from their employees.
 The answer didn't change.
 It was constantly no. The story was the same for **SIX MONTH<font color="red">!!!</font>**

 It was known for sure that hacker provides operator with the code.
 Sometimes with the second or the third attempt.
 It is a shame but I still don't know all the details of this process.
 Firstly I have thought that the code is time dependent and thus hacker tries to request as many codes per minute as possible (it could be seen from email timestamps).
-However I couldn't find a relationship between code and time.
+However, I couldn't find a relationship between code and time.
 It is possible that liveperson.net service was vulnerable.

 Recently Skype refused liveperson.net service and chatting with support agent now is on microsoft.com domain.
 The procedure of Skype-account deletion cannot be handled by operator anymore.
 It should be done manually using web-form.